Cobonkoi/overwatch-dashboard/README.md

 Here are the wireframe mockups that I made before starting the project.

-You will see some changes on the search page compared to the demo.
+You will see that there have been some changes from the initial wireframe designs.
-I made the change to the data so that only one set is shown at a time, this change was made due to some feedback from my mentor.
+I made these changes during development based on feedback I received when asking people to view my website.

 - [Index - Web](wireframes/index-web.png).
 - [Index - Tablet](wireframes/index-tablet.png).